mariela12345/nlp_papersdetection/README.md

 4.3 Unzip the trained model (run function) and run an inference to test the classification performance from a set of samples : run function <br/>
 4.4.
 Test model performance using the metrics and plots: run function ... , run function ...<br/>
 ## Solution components
-- Component 1: Initial automatic labeling which is a label process based on keywords related to text mining, computer vision, both approaches keywords including multimodal & crossmodal techniques, others (generative ai, llms, etc)
+- Initial automatic labeling which is a label process based on keywords related to text mining, computer vision, both approaches keywords including multimodal & crossmodal techniques, others (generative ai, llms, etc)
-- Component First approach: A SMOTE method to tackle imbalance (augmented more data of less privileged class - both),balanced data after SMOTE,a logistic regression model for classify categories (training & evaluation), reports/metrics
+- Component first approach: A SMOTE method to tackle imbalance (augmented more data of less privileged class - both),balanced data after SMOTE,a logistic regression model for classify categories (training & evaluation), reports/metrics
-- Component Second approach: Balanced data with SMOTE method, A DistiBERT model trained with the labeled dataset (train and evaluation), a trained DistilBERT method for inference of sample for online classification, metrics and charts
+- Component second approach: Balanced data with SMOTE method, A DistiBERT model trained with the labeled dataset (train and evaluation), a trained DistilBERT method for inference of sample for online classification, metrics and charts

 # Task3
 ## Instructions and guidelines